jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 <img src="images/Business_Context_Diagram.png" alt="Business Context Diagram">
 </p>

-User Interaction: At the top left, the 'User' represents the customers who will be using the Ride Sharing service.
+**User Interaction**: At the top left, the 'User' represents the customers who will be using the Ride Sharing service.
 They interact directly with 'Drivers' who provide the transportation service.
 Users also interact with the system for payments through a 'Payment Gateway' and for navigation or locating rides through a 'Map Service.'

-Eco Ride Central System: In the center of the diagram, 'Eco Ride' represents the central system that orchestrates the service.
+**Eco Ride Central System**: In the center of the diagram, 'Eco Ride' represents the central system that orchestrates the service.
 It connects all components of the service, facilitating communication between them.

-Driver Services: 'Eco Ride' provides services to 'Drivers,' including ride assignments, navigation assistance, and other support needed to complete the rides.
+**Driver Services**: 'Eco Ride' provides services to 'Drivers,' including ride assignments, navigation assistance, and other support needed to complete the rides.

-Payment Processing: The 'Payment Gateway' handles the financial transactions, such as processing user payments and disbursing earnings to drivers.
+**Payment Processing**: The 'Payment Gateway' handles the financial transactions, such as processing user payments and disbursing earnings to drivers.

-Mapping Services: 'Eco Ride' provides mapping capabilities, including route optimization and real-time traffic updates, which are essential for a transportation service through Google Maps.
+**Mapping Services**: 'Eco Ride' provides mapping capabilities, including route optimization and real-time traffic updates, which are essential for a transportation service through Google Maps.

-Backend Operations: At the bottom of the diagram, we see the backend components that 'Eco Ride' uses to manage its operations:
+**Backend Operations**: At the bottom of the diagram, we see the backend components that 'Eco Ride' uses to manage its operations:

-Admin Panel: This is where the management and monitoring of the service happen.
+**Admin Panel**: This is where the management and monitoring of the service happen.
 It provides control over the various aspects of the service, from ride prices to driver management.

-Database: 'Eco Ride' stores its data in a 'Database,' which includes user profiles, ride history, payment transactions, and more.
+**Database**: 'Eco Ride' stores its data in a 'Database,' which includes user profiles, ride history, payment transactions, and more.
 This is critical for maintaining records, analytics, and personalizing the user experience.

 ## Technical Context